jupyter/notebook/CONTRIBUTING.md

 Changes in the dependency must then be built and pushed using `jlpm build && yalc push` (from the package root directory), and fetched from Notebook using `yarn install`.

-**Warning**: you need to make sure that the dependencies of Notebook and the local package match correctly, otherwise there will be errors with webpack during build.\
+**Warning**: you need to make sure that the dependencies of Notebook and the local package match correctly.
+Otherwise, there will be errors with webpack during build.\
 In the previous example, both _@jupyterlab/ui-components_ and Notebook depend on _@jupyterlab/coreutils_.
 We strongly advise you to depend on the same version.